mapfde/cieb/CompIndex/CompIndex-generated.md

          * Formulates advanced queries on a remote SPARQL endpoint using the SERVICE directive
          * Uses federated query to query over a local graph store and one or more other SPARQL endpoints
          * Pulls data from a different SPARQL endpoints in one single query using the SERVICE directive
-      * Understands the principles and practice of inferencing
-         * Uses common entailment regimes and understands their uses
-      * Understands the role of formally declared domains and ranges for inferencing
-      * Understands how reasoning can be used for integrating diverse datasets
       * Converts/manipulates SPARQL query outputs (RDF-XML, JSON) to the exact format required by a third party tools and APIs
       * Formulates queries using FROM with URLs and local files
       * Reads and understands high-level descriptions of the classes and properties of a dataset in order to write queries